seejwy/skapi-doc/database/README.md

 </form>
 ```

 This example demonstrates a login form that uses the `login()` method to handle the form submission.
 The `response` callback will return the user information upon successful login.
+See [Working with forms](/the-basics/#working-with-forms) on how to use submit forms.

 </template>
 </CodeSwitcher>